 Staying at Kilimanjaro Club Level – Animal Kingdom Lodge

 Firstly, to give you an idea of my past Disney experiences – staying at a Disney Deluxe Resort is something I only ever dreamed of.
 I grew up 40 minutes away from Disney World, which makes me extremely fortunate to have such an amazing place in my backyard, but also means that the “staying on Disney property” experience was not a super frequent one for us.

 When we did stay at Disney, we opted for the value resorts.
 The over-the-top theming was perfect for us growing up, and it is hard to justify spending Disney Deluxe resort prices when your own bed is driving distance away for free.

 But this past winter, I fulfilled a childhood dream by staying at the Animal Kingdom Lodge, and was very generously upgraded to stay Animal Kingdom Lodge Club Level.
-You can read more about how this magical experience happened in my Animal Kingdom Lodge review, linked below.
+You can read more about how this magical experience happened in my Animal Kingdom Lodge review.

 Sidenote: one thing I will say is that if you’re looking to get Club Level at Animal Kingdom Lodge booked for the best price, you should use a Disney specific travel agent who will find you all of the best deals.

 I highly recommend The Vacationeer, as they charge absolutely no fees for planning your vacation and will give you a free, no-obligation quote with no pressure.
 Just click here and give them your vacation requirements OR tell them you don’t know what kind of Disney vacation you want and they’ll be happy to help you figure it out.